dialmaster/spotify_monitor/TYPESCRIPT_MIGRATION_PLAN.md

 4. **Test as You Go**: Validate each component after migration
 5. **Documentation**: Update relevant docs as we progress
 6. **Track Discoveries**: As tasks are completed, always document any issues encountered, workarounds applied, or information that subsequent steps will need.
 Update future steps proactively when dependencies or prerequisites are discovered.
+7. **Progress Tracking**: **IMPORTANT**: As tasks are completed, update this migration plan by marking items with `[x]` and adding completion notes.
+This ensures we can track our progress and maintain an accurate record of what has been accomplished.

 ## Phase 0: Foundation Setup (No Code Changes)